wookey-project/driver-stm32f4xx-hash/doc/faq.rst

 Hash driver FAQ
 ---------------

-Is the Hash driver thread safe ?
+Is the Hash driver thread safe?
 """"""""""""""""""""""""""""""""

 No, because the device is not.
 Beware to serialize correctly device requests to avoid any problems.

-Can I request digests from unmapped data when using DMA ?
+Can I request digests from unmapped data when using DMA?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""

 Yes and no. It is possible to use DMA to let the HASH device access the data